thinkgos/x/README.md

 - [promptui](https://github.com/manifoldco/promptui) Interactive prompt for command-line applications
 - [go-prompt](https://github.com/c-bata/go-prompt) Building powerful interactive prompts in Go, inspired by python-prompt-toolkit.
 - [cidranger](https://github.com/yl2chen/cidranger) Fast IP to CIDR lookup in Golang
+- [go-version](https://github.com/hashicorp/go-version) A Go (golang) library for parsing and verifying versions and version constraints.
+## image
+- [barcode](github.com/boombuler/barcode) This is a package for GO which can be used to create different types of barcodes.
+- [qrcode](github.com/skip2/go-qrcode) QR Code encoder (Go)
+- [gozxing](https://github.com/makiuchi-d/gozxing) ZXing is an open-source, multi-format 1D/2D barcode image processing library for Java.
+This project is a port of ZXing core library to pure Go.

 ## Donation

 if package help you a lot,you can support us by: